Hairy wood ants at Longshaw

-Researchers from the University of York are fitting 1,000 northern hairy wood ants with tiny radio receivers in a world first, an experiment to find out how they communicate and travel between their complex nests.
+Researchers from the University of York have fitted 1,000 northern hairy wood ants with tiny radio receivers in a world first, an experiment to find out how they communicate and travel between their complex nests.

-The three-year research project is taking place on the National Trust's Longshaw Estate in Derbyshire, a hotspot for these internationally protected ants.
+The three year research project is taking place on the Longshaw Estate in Derbyshire, a hotspot for these internationally protected ants.
 This unique site contains more than 1,000 nests and is home to up to 50 million worker ants.

-Experts will carefully catch the ants and in a few seconds attach a radio receiver of one millimetre to each one.
-The ants are the size of an adult thumbnail but this process will not interfere with, nor harm, them in any way.
+Experts carefully catch the ants and attach a radio receiver of one millimetre to each one.
+The ants are the size of an adult thumbnail but this process does not interfere with, nor harm, them in any way.

 The findings from the research will then be used by our staff on the Longshaw estate to manage the ancient woodland, made up of oak and birch trees, where the ants can be found.

 Findings will also influence the land management of Longshaw as the ants depend on sap-sucking aphids that favour oak, birch and pine trees but northern hairy wood ant populations struggle in dense woodland of this kind.